INTERNATIONAL DUAL DEGREE

 Important note for international students (i.e., F1 visa holders):

 Please be sure to speak with ISSO about the implications of an international dual degree program for your F1 visa status and OPT.
 As a general rule, if you spend your entire 3L year abroad and do not receive your degree in May of that year, your F1 status will end upon completion of your 2L year.
 Specific challenges and strategies may vary depending on nationality.

-Students who participate in one of the dual degree programs will receive transcripts from the partner school they attend.
-The grades earned abroad will not be listed on students’ Columbia transcripts.
-The Columbia transcript will indicate the number of credits earned while participating in an international study abroad program.
+Students who participate in one of the international dual degree programs will receive transcripts from the partner school attended.
+The grades earned abroad will not be listed on students' Columbia transcripts; the Columbia transcript will only indicate that students have earned X number of credits under an international study abroad program.